djcooke/compendium/analysis.md

   <ul>
     <li>
       This is based on data I [Daleven] collected from my own runs only.
-The data for floors 81+ and especially 91+ is likely to be a bit off as at this time, it's only based on about 950 chests from 81-89 and about 280 from 91-99.
-Data for floors 1-79 is based on 1000-2000 chests per set, so should be more accurate.
+The data for floors 91+ is likely to be a bit off as at this time, it's only based on about 750 chests.
+Data for floors 1-89 is based on 1400-3000 chests per set, so should be more accurate.
     </li>
     <li>
       Distribution of chest types (gold/silver/bronze) is based on non-drops on